Comiso Airport: 1981–1991

 In the late 1990s, Comiso was used for the Rainbow Mission (Italian: Missione Arcobaleno), to house 5,000 Kosovars during the war in former Yugoslavia.
 The refugees were temporarily settled in the abandoned homes of the US military who left in 1991.

 1992–present

 Refurbishment work to reactivate the airport started in 2004 and was completed during the winter of 2008.
 The new runway is 2538 m long and 60 m wide, (45 m with two hard shoulders, each of 7.5 m) and has two fast exits (B and C); they connect to a taxiway 38 m wide.
-An ILS (Instrument Landing System) was installed and a new control tower 19 m high, was built.
+An ILS (Instrument Landing System) was installed and a new control tower 19 m high was built.

 The first civil flight was made on a 30 April 2007, after the necessary tests and the inauguration of the new runway, but the airport was open to the traffic only on 30 May 2013.
+In 2014, the airport was renamed to honour Pio La Torre, a politician from Palermo who had been assassinated by the Mafia in 1982.